alex-harvey-z3q/jira_worklog/README.md

 #### `worklog`

-The worklog is a Hash of Arrays of date:time pairs in ISO 8601 date format.
+The worklog is a Hash of Arrays of `date:time` pairs, or optionally `date:time:comment` triplets.
+The date must be in ISO 8601 date format.
 We use a colon-separated string to minimise key strokes spent on data entry.

 ##### `noinfill`